Social Media Admissions in Insurance Litigation: Investigative Strategies, Spoliation Warnings, Use of Subpoenas to Obtain Evidence

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to insurance litigators for mitigating the risks that social media posts frequently pose for plaintiff/policyholders as well as tips for insurers to track down admissions on social media sites.
+This CLE course will provide guidance to insurance litigators for mitigating the risks that social media posts frequently pose for plaintiff/policyholders as well as tips for insurers to track down admissions on social media sites.
 The panel will discuss best practices for advising plaintiff/policyholders regarding their online posts and complying with the evidentiary duty to preserve social media postings.
 The panel will also outline strategies for drafting discovery requests by insurers relating to social media accounts, sending spoliation warning letters for social media posts, and crafting subpoenas to obtain social media evidence in a format that will be admissible at trial.

 - Locating social media posts by opposing parties and third parties